sarahfuchi/Data-Science/Prediction (Regression)/README.md

 <a id="ch1"></a>
 # Project Overview
-Housing has been super hot, especially for the last couple of years.
-Also, It has been one of my personal interests to work on a project to predict housing prices.
-I come across this project in Kaggle, in this project, there are explanatory variables describing most aspects of residential homes in Ames, Iowa.
-The task is to estimate the final price of each home.
+Housing has been very popular in the past few years.
+Also, one of my personal interests is participating in projects that predict housing prices.
+I saw this project on Kaggle where there are explanatory variables for most aspects of residential homes in Ames, Iowa.
+We are being asked to estimate the final prices of each home.

-Let's take a look at the steps:
+Let's take a look at how to do this:

 <a id="ch2"></a>
 # Data Science Steps
-1. **Problem Definition:** Finding the final price of homes.
-Since house price is a continues variable, this is a regression problem.
+1. **Problem Definition:** How much will the homes cost?
+Since house prices are a continuous variable, this is a regression problem.
-2. **Data Gathering:** I used the USA_Housing dataset, I got access to them through the [Kaggle: House Prices - Advanced Regression Techniques](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data).
+2. **Data Gathering:** I used the USA_Housing dataset, which I got access to through the [Kaggle: House Prices - Advanced Regression Techniques](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data).
-3. **Data Preperation:** I prepped the data by using scaling methods.
+3. **Data Preperation:** I prepared the data by using scaling methods..
-4. **EDA (Explanatory Data Analysis):** It is essential to use descriptive and graphical statistics to look for patterns, correlations and comparisons in the dataset.
-In this step I mostly used heatmaps and correlation matrix to analyze the data.
+4. **EDA (Explanatory Data Analysis):** It is important to use descriptive and graphical statistics to look for patterns, correlations, and comparisons in the dataset.
+In this step, I used heatmaps and correlation matrices to analyze the data.
-5. **Data Modelling:** In this project, I used different linear regression methods including Linear Regression, Robust Regression, Ridge Regression, LASSO Regression, Elastic Net, Polynomial Regression, Stochastic Gradient Descent, Artficial Neural Network,  Random Forest Regressor and Support Vector Machine.
+5. **Data Modelling:** In this project, I used different linear regression methods including Linear Regression, Robust Regression, Ridge Regression, LASSO Regression,  Polynomial Regression, Stochastic Gradient Descent, Artficial Neural Network,  Random Forest Regressor and Support Vector Machine.
-6. **Validate Model:** After training the model, I worked with cross validation techniques to validate the model.
+6. **Validate Model:** After training the model, I used cross-validation techniques to validate the model.
-7. **Optimize Model:** In this particular project, I did not focus on optimizing the model but used the models from sklearn with constant parameters.
-Parameter optimization will be a future improvement for me to work on.
+7. **Optimize Model:** In this particular project, I didn't focus on optimizing the model, but used the models from sklearn with constant parameters.
+Parameter optimization will be a future improvement that I will be working on.

 <a id="ch3"></a>
 # Step 1: Problem Definition